josegonzalez/minui-nintendo-ds-pak/README.md

 - Select + L: Quick load
 - Select + R: Quick save

+## Saves & States

+- Save states are stored in the `/.userdata/shared/NDS-advanced-drastic/` directory.
+- Game saves are stored in the `/Saves/NDS/` directory.

 ## Credits

 - @trngaje for maintaining Advanced Drastic and related projects